 The State Convention of Baptists in Indiana (SCBI) became the 29th state convention to affiliate with the Southern Baptist Convention on October 3, 1958.
 Constituting the new body were 258 messengers and 185 visitors from 111 churches with more than 20,000 members.

 The purpose stated for SCBI was to “establish, strengthen and inspire the churches in missionary, educational and benevolent enterprises.”

 An original budget of $122,000, of which 25% was to go to Cooperative Program missions of the Southern Baptist Convention, was adopted. $85,000 was to come from Indiana churches with the balance from the SBC Home Mission and Sunday School Boards.

-Today the State Convention of Baptists in Indiana numbers around 420 churches and church plants and a budget of more than four million, with financial assistance from the North American Mission Board and LifeWay Christian Resources of the Southern Baptist Convention.
+Today the State Convention of Baptists in Indiana numbers around 450 churches and church plants and a budget of more than three million, with financial assistance from the North American Mission Board.
 In 2004 the convention put in place a plan to systematically increase its percentage of Cooperative Program receipts forwarded to the Southern Baptist Convention until the 50/50 level is reached.